Now here’s the big question- how does compost work and why should we use it?

 Texas A&M tested several organic fertilizers and synthetic fertilizers.
 They found the worst organic fertilizer did a better job than the best synthetic (artificial) fertilizer.
 Ohio Sate University released a multi-year study where they found that artificial fertilizers significantly increased the amount of insect and disease problems in plants.
-Oregon State University and the USDA found that only 5-10% of the synthetic fertilizers reached the plant while the rest polluted the streams.
+Oregon State University and the USDA found LoL that only 5-10% of the synthetic fertilizers reached the plant while the rest polluted the streams.
 Hence the organic fertilizers were 70-80% less costly to use and produced better results.

-In October of 2002 the EPA allowed manufacturers of artificial fertilizers to dispose of hazardous waste containing lead, cadmium, arsenic, mercury, etc. in the fertilizer and they do not have to tell you.
+In October of 2002 the EPA allowed manufacturers of artificial fertilizers to dispose of hazardous waste containing lead, cadmium, arsenic, mercury, etc. in the league of legends fertilizer and they do not have to tell you.
 Organic fertilizers are tightly regulated hence they are safer to use (an easy way to protect your children and pets), work better and at lower cost!